Cec Blinkhorn: Representative career

 Blinkhorn was first selected to play for Australia in 1921.
 On that 1921–22 Kangaroo tour of Great Britain, he scored a record 39 tries in 29 matches and played in three Tests.
 This record still stands as the most tries scored on a Kangaroo tour and will most likely never be beaten.
 He played one further Test against England in 1924.

 Cec Blinkhorn is Kangaroo No. 116.

 Accolades

 In February 2008, Blinkhorn was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
 He was described by some who saw him play as the only player to have possessed a triple sidestep.

 Family legacy

 Four of Cec's nephews all made appearances for Norths.
 Clarrie Blinkhorn played in the 1930s.
 His brothers Jack (61 games 1956–659) and Harold (74 games 1956–62) played in the forwards in the 1950s and 1960s, while Douglas was a three-quarter who made 11 first-grade appearances in 1961–62.

+Later contributions to rugby league

+Blinkhorn later moved to western Sydney where he helped establish the Colyton Colts JRLFC.
+Cec Blinkhorn Oval in Oxley Park is named in his honour.